LordHippopotamus/todo/README.md

 It's a simpe todo list created with react.

 Now you can:
-- create new task with a name and description
+- create new task with a name, description and color
 - see your tasks
 - done your tasks